datasektionen/bawang/README.md

 * Implement styling
 * Refactor navigation bar for others to use.
 Maybe create its own repo?
 NPM module or something?
 * Implement news widget. read rss from datasektionen.se or dataflödet (whenever thats ready).
+* Implement source maps for browserify/reactify thingyn.
+Should be easy with gulp-sourcemaps and pipe from bundle() in server.js